weddingjuma/hotel-luxury/readme.txt

 = Does this theme support any plugins? =

-Hotel Luxury includes support for Page Builder by SiteOrigin plugin.
+Hotel Luxury includes support for Elementor and The Event Calendar plugins.

 == Credits ==